-Glossary 3
+Glo ssary 3

-Preface 4
+Pre ace 4

-1. Introduction 5
+1. ntroduction 5

-1.1 Purpose of this document 5

-1.2 Legislative and policy requirements 5
+.1 Purpose of this document.2 Legislative and policy requirements.3 Scope 5 5 5

-1.3 Scope 5

 2. Governance 6

-2.1 GBRF's attitude to fraud, bribery and corruption 2.2 Code of Conduct 6

-2.3 Relationship with the GBRF's other plans and policies 6 6
+GBRF's attitude to fraud, bribery and corruption Code of Conduct Relationship with the GBRF's other plans and policies 6 6 6

 3. Planning and resourcing 7

-3.1 Program for fraud control planning and reviewing 7
+8.1 Program for fraud control planning and reviewing 7

 4. Fraud control responsibilities 8

-4.1 Internal audit activity in fraud and corruption control 8
+.1 Internal audit activity in fraud and corruption control 8

-5. Fraud and corruption prevention 8
+5. raud and corruption prevention 8

-5.1 Implementing and maintaining an integrity framework 8

-5.2 Senior management commitment to controlling the risk of fraud and corruption 8

-5.3 Role of Risk and Compliance Manager 9

-5.4 All managers are accountable for controlling fraud and corruption 9

-5.5 Maintaining a strong internal control system and internal control culture 9

-5.6 Employment screening (pre-employment and on internal promotion or transfer) 9

-5.7 Policy dealing with taking annual leave 9
+Implementing and maintaining an integrity framework Senior management commitment to controlling the risk of fraud and corruption Role of Risk and Compliance Manager All managers are accountable for controlling fraud and corruption Maintaining a strong internal control system and internal control culture Employment screening (pre-employment and on internal promotion or transfer) Policy dealing with taking annual leave 8 9 9 9 9 9

-6. Fraud and corruption risk assessment 10
+6. raud and corruption risk assessment 10

-6.1 Fraud and corruption risk assessment methodology 10

-6.2 GBRF Fraud risk and corruption appetite statement 10

-6.3 GBRF Fraud risk assessment, Risk Register, Control and Treatment Plan 10

-6.4 Supplier and customer vetting 6.5 Contractual controls 10 11
+Fraud and corruption risk assessment methodology GBRF Fraud risk and corruption appetite statement GBRF Fraud risk assessment, Risk Register, Control and Treatment Plan Supplier and customer vetting Contractual controls Procurement Policy 10 10 10 10 11 11

-6.6 Procurement Policy 11

-7. Fraud and corruption detection 12
+7. raud and corruption detection 12

-• 12

-7.1 Fraud and corruption detection program7.2 The external auditor's role in the detection of fraud 12

-7.3 Reporting suspected fraud and corruption incidents 13

-7.4 Whistleblower protection program 13
+7.1 Fraud and corruption detection program 7.2 The external auditor's role in the detection of fraud 7.3 Reporting suspected fraud and corruption incidents 7.4 Whistleblower protection program 12 12 13 13

 8. Responding to detected fraud and corruption incidents 14

-Schedule 1 15
+Sc edule 1 15

-Schedule 2 17
+Sc edule 2 17